 Your health care provider uses beta blockers to treat arrhythmias (irregular heartbeats), angina (chest pains) and hypertension (high blood pressure).
-“For those with congestive heart failure and those who have had heart attacks, beta blockers are lifesaving medications,” Dr. Tuttle said.
+“For those with congestive heart failure and those who have had heart attacks, beta blockers are lifesaving medications,” Dr. Janardhanan said.

 More recently, beta blockers have been used off-label to treat conditions such as glaucoma, migraines and situational and performance-related anxiety, like stage fright or social anxiety.

 Beta blockers aren’t intended for those who live with a diagnosed anxiety disorder.
-“That’s because beta blockers will stop the physical effects but won’t treat the psychological symptoms of anxiety,” Dr. Tuttle said.
+“That’s because beta blockers will stop the physical effects but won’t treat the psychological symptoms of anxiety,” Dr. Janardhanan said.
 “For those who feel anxiety in the body and mind, it may be better to take something that works all the time.”